Name: Date:

 c.
 How can you tell if the bits represent instructions or data?
 Explain your answer.

 d.
-Could the bit patterns represent anything else besides instructions and integers?
+Could the bit patterns represent anything else besides instructions, integers, and memory addresses?
 If so, give some examples.